 There is no doubt that the Reformation was a good thing.
 Among much else, it ushered in a new preoccupation and valuation of individual thought and expression -- that vast, sacred interiority of each human being -- from which human rights to some of the greatest works of art and literature have sprung.

-Any exercise in self-reflection quickly reveals that the self is no rosy utopia, no sure source of guidance and revelation.
-The deeper one looks “inward” the more one finds monsters and as well as angles, contradiction as well as confidence.
-Navigating such a wilderness is best done not in individual isolation but through the support systems of outward community.
+Any exercise in self-reflection will reveal that the self is no rosy utopia, no sure source of guidance and revelation.
+The deeper one looks “inward” the more one finds demons and as well as angles, contradiction as well as confidence.
+Navigating such a wilderness is best done not in individual isolation but through the support systems of outward society.
 We forget that our cherished individuality is possible only by way of the very community we neglect.
-People are no more than the narratives spun of their surrounding material.
-My grandmother would have put it like this: tell me who you go with and I’ll tell you who you are.
+Human beings are no more than the narratives spun of their surrounding material.
+My grandmother would have put it like this: tell me who you go with, and I’ll tell you who you are.

-It is hard to gain those community supports today.
+It is hard to seek community today.
 Obsessive individuality is a poison that rots the soul of society.
-We believe ourselves attached by iDevices that only stroke the worst impulses of individual nature and offer a shallow, phantom sense of digital community.
+We believe ourselves attached by iDevices that stroke the worst impulses of individual nature and offer only a shallow, phantom sense of digital community.
 We demand individual rights but leave unfulfilled communal duties.
-Today the only dominant governing rationality in our lives is the market.
-Religion and civic community – where true guidance comes – seem to have deteriorated almost to the point of forgetting they ever existed.
+Today the only system of values in our lives is that of the market -- a poor, dehumanizing set of principles that saps the most precious domains of life.
+Religion and civic community – where true guidance comes – have deteriorated almost to the point of forgetting they ever existed.
 The quest for selfhood governed only by values of the market comprise our last (dys)utopia.

 Rather than unduly prizing the search and exposition of inwardness, we should revalue those forms of outwardness that serve to enrich the community from which all individuality is based.
 Go to a church service, or start your own.
 Get involved in local politics, or run for office yourself.
 In looking to community, we necessarily also find ourselves.